About SAM.gov and the Unique Entity Identifier

 The FSD Help Desk number is (866) 606-8220.
 When you reach the FSD Help Desk, you will be asked to provide the email address and/or phone number associated with your user account.
 Be sure to have this information available.

-Another way to obtain status of your ticket is to log into FSD.gov, select “My Incidents”, and then view the status of your ticket.
+Another way to obtain status of your ticket is to log into FSD.gov, select “My Incidents” in the upper right-hand corner and view the status of your ticket.

 I received an email that my FSD ticket has been resolved.
 Now what do I do?

-• Entity Verification has been completed – Log in to SAM.gov and select “Get Started” to reinitiate the UEI assignment process.
+• Entity Verification has been completed – Log in to SAM.gov and select “Get Started” to reinitiate the UEI assignment/registration process.

 Are there companies who provide SAM.gov registration services assistance?

-I don’t see my question answered here.
+I don’t see my questions answered here.
 Who do I contact for additional information?